lunatech-labs/cmt-template-scala3/exercises/exercise_003_checking_method_arguments/README.md

-# Calculating prime factors for a give number
+# Calculating prime factors for a given number

 The [Fundamental theorem of Mathematics](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) states that